VirtualPlantLab/PlantSimEngine.jl/docs/src/extending/implement_a_model.md

 Now the user can call `Beer` with zero value, and `k` will default to `0.6`.

-Another useful thing to provide to the user is the ability to instantiate your model type with keyword values.
+Another useful thing is the ability to instantiate your model type with keyword arguments, *i.e.* naming the arguments.
 You can do it by adding the following method:

 ```@example usepkg
 Beer(;k) = Beer(k)